Operations·6 min·2025-09-12

 Shopify tracks inventory per SKU.
 It knows you have 47 blue t-shirts in stock.
 What it doesn't know is that your kitchen can only handle 40 orders per day, your workshop can only produce 15 custom pieces per week, or your fulfillment team caps out at 100 shipments before things start falling apart.
 There's no setting in Shopify that says "stop taking orders after 40 today."
 If you need daily order limits, you have to build the mechanism yourself.

 This guide compares three approaches: the manual inventory hack, Shopify Flow (Plus only), and dedicated order limit apps.
-Each has real tradeoffs in reliability, cost, and how much of your time they consume.

 Why Shopify inventory doesn't solve this